ramyac6/Empowher/README.md

     <li>Make sure the expo app is installed on your phone</li>
     <li>Visit [this website](www.expo.com) in your browser and scan the QR code</li>
     <li>It will then launch the app on your phone</li>
-    <li>NOTE: This is dependent on how recently we published the app to Expo, it's likely this link may not be up to date so we reccomend using the computer installation method</li>
+    <li>NOTE: This is dependent on how recently I published the app to Expo, it's likely this link may not be up to date so I reccomend using the computer installation method</li>
  </ul>
 </ul>